 Wheeling-Ohio County Health Department Reports Positive Rabies Case

-WHEELING, WV – The Wheeling-Ohio County Health Department is warning people to avoid contact with raccoons after a wild raccoon tested positive for rabies.
+WHEELING, WV – The Wheeling-Ohio County Health Department is warning people to avoid contact with any wild animals including bats and raccoons after a bat tested positive for rabies.

-A raccoon in the Elm Grove/Triadelphia area of Wheeling tested positive for rabies on July 26, 2016.
-This is the second laboratory confirmed animal rabies case in Ohio County for 2016.
+A bat in the Valley View Ave area of Wheeling was collected by the health department on August 22, 2022 and tested positive for rabies on August 23, 2022.
+The bat did not have any human or domestic animal encounter but was noticeably sick.
+This is the second laboratory confirmed animal rabies case in Ohio County for 2022.

 The Wheeling-Ohio County Health Department and other county health departments in West Virginia, along with the United States Department of Agriculture-Wildlife Services regularly test animals for rabies throughout the year.